Axway/amplify-fusion-labs/apification/README.md

 In this lab, we'll loop over the invoices, parse each one to a JSON object and do a currency conversion on the invoice amount to a desired currency passed into the API call as a query parameter.

 * Disable your integration
-* Click the plus button and add a For-each component, expand it and click on Config
+* Click the `+`button and add a For-each component, expand it and click on Config
 * Click the down arrow and select the `GetInvoicesByStatusOutput->response->resultSet` array to loop over and click Save
 ![foreach configuration](images/lab3-foreach-configuration_.png)
 * Let's convert the invoice total amount to the desired currency using the APILayer currency conversion API.